Refined nuclear magnetic dipole moment of rhenium: $^{185}$Re and $^{187}$Re: Results and discussion

-Using these uncorrected values and our theoretical shielding constant value we obtain the \textit{final values} of the nuclear magnetic moments:
+Using these uncorrected values and our theoretical shielding constant value $\sigma$ we obtain the \textit{final values} of the nuclear magnetic moments according to Eq.~(\ref{mumuuncorr}):

-Here the first uncertainty comes from the experiment and the second is due to the present theoretical uncertainty of the shielding constant calculation.
+Here the first uncertainty is due to the experiment and the second is due to the present theory.

-The obtained value of the shielding constant for ReO$_4^-$ is about three times smaller than the shielding constant for the Re$^{7+}$ cation~\cite{Johnson:68,Feiock:1969,Kolb:1982} used in some of the previous interpretations of the molecular NMR data~\cite{stone2014,Raghavan:89,Gustavsson:1998}.
-It means that in previous studies the uncertainty of the shielding correction has been substantially underestimated~\cite{Gustavsson:1998}.
+The obtained value of the shielding constant for ReO$_4^-$ molecular anion is about three times smaller than the shielding constant for the Re$^{7+}$ atomic cation~\cite{Johnson:68,Feiock:1969,Kolb:1982} which was used in some of the previous interpretations of the molecular NMR data~\cite{stone2014,Raghavan:89,Gustavsson:1998}.
+It means that in previous studies the uncertainty of the shielding correction used for interpretation of the molecular NMR experiment has been substantially underestimated~\cite{Gustavsson:1998}.